 Aadesh Goyal is currently the executive vice president and global head of human resources at Tata Communications.
 He is also the chief ethics officer of the company.
 Aadesh is an industry veteran and a global business leader with experience in P&L Management, Human Resources, Engineering, Operations, Information Technology, Corporate Communication and Program Management.
 He has been involved in more than a dozen M&As as well as played a key role in the integration of these companies spread across multiple countries and performed roles spread over five continents.
 He is considered as a thought leader in Strategic Human Resources, Leadership and Talent Development.

 Dr. Karen B. Paul is the HR External Relations Leader for 3M.
 In this role, she is responsible for strengthening 3M’s reputation as the top company for leadership and talent development and for finding external next best practices.
 Karen also has oversight to a key leadership program in the Global Academy of Innovative Development with several of 3M’s peer companies.
 Her research has been published in both major academic and professional journals.
-Karen’s book chapter is in Using Experience to Develop Leadership Talent detailing the close collaboration within 3M that has resulted in numerous awards including being on in the top 10 for Top Companies.
+Karen’s book chapter is in Using Experience to Develop Leadership Talent detailing the close collaboration within 3M that has resulted in numerous awards.

 Caroline Starner is the founder and president of Starner 2.0 Consulting, a firm dedicated to advising high growth companies on how to reinvent their human resources function to better align their talent strategy with their valuation creation model.